openminder-ai/SwiftAgent/README.md

 - Component Reusability: Share agents like npm packages (coming soon!)
 - DevTools Ecosystem: CLI, debugger, and hot-reload (coming soon!)

-This isn't just another AI toolkit - it's the FastAPI for Agent Development, combining web's accessibility with AI's power.
+This isn't just another AI toolkit - it's the FastAPI for Agent Development, combining the web's accessibility with AI's power.

 > [!NOTE]
-> 🦅 **SwiftAgent**</span> is part of OpenMinder Labs’ larger vision of the Internet of Agents, where agents are commodified and become as universal as websites.
+> 🦅 **SwiftAgent**</span> is part of OpenMinder Labs’ larger vision of the **Internet of Agents**, where agents are commodified and become as universal as websites.

 ## A different paradigm
 <h3> Agents That Remember.
 Learn.
 Evolve. </h3>

 SwiftAgent introduces the first true biomimetic architecture in AI frameworks.
 It reimagines AI agents as cognitive beings rather than code utilities.
 Where traditional frameworks treat agents as functions to accomplish tasks, we implement stateful continuity – agents retain experiences like humans, evolving their decision-making through layered memory systems (episodic snapshots and semantic knowledge) instead of flat RAG.
-Actions become intentional behaviors refined through interaction, not isolated API calls.
-Our vision is for collaboration to mirror organic teamwork, with agents debating ideas and redistributing roles mid-task, while reasoning adopts neuroplastic principles where frequently used skills strengthen over time.
-We don't want to just mimic human traits architecturally; we want to build agents with cognitive fingerprints that learn, forget, and adapt – not because they’re programmed to, but because their design biologically compels them to.
+Tools become actions, intentional behaviors refined through interaction, not isolated API calls.
+Collaboration mirrors organic teamwork, with agents debating ideas and redistributing roles mid-task, and reasoning adopts neuroplastic principles where frequently used skills strengthen over time.
+This isn’t just mimicking human traits architecturally; it’s building agents with cognitive fingerprints that learn, forget, and adapt – not because they’re programmed to, but because their design biologically compels them to.

 ## Installation